xBis7/docker-setup-helper-scripts/jetty-runner-shaded/README.md

 Same thing goes for `org.apache.mina` but we will focus on `org.apache.directory.api` for the rest of the README because the approach is the same.

+Hadoop doesn't use the `jetty-runner` dependency and that's why it doesn't have the issues that appear in Hive after the upgrade.

 The issue is that
 * Hive calls Hadoop code
 * The Hadoop code calls some classes from the `org.apache.directory.api` package